 Your senior architect spent two weeks building a proof-of-concept for a new caching layer on an experimental branch.
 It influenced a major architecture decision.
 But the branch was never merged — the experiment served its purpose and was archived.

 In main-branch-only analytics, that two weeks of work registers as zero activity.
-In all-branch analytics, you see the full picture: the commits, the thoughtfulness, the impact on team direction — even though it never shipped.
+In all-branch analytics, you see the full picture: the commits, the thoughtfulness, the impact on team direction, even though it never shipped.

 Squash Merge Attribution

 Many teams use squash merging — collapsing an entire feature branch's history into a single commit on main.
-This is clean git hygiene, but it destroys attribution.
+Squash merging is clean git hygiene, but it destroys attribution.
 If five engineers contributed to a feature branch and the tech lead merges it with a squash, main-branch-only tools credit all the work to the tech lead.

 The four engineers who actually built the feature?
 Invisible.